Piriformis Syndrome

 - Altered walking or running mechanics

-It can overlap with conditions such as Greater Trochanteric Pain Syndrome (GTPS) or gluteal tendinopathy.
+It can overlap with conditions such as Greater Trochanteric Pain Syndrome (GTPS), gluteal tendinopathy, and sciatica.

 The role of core and hip control